cobwebos/docs/articles/cosmos-db/how-to-use-resource-tokens-gremlin.md

 // You can obtain the token for a given permission by using the Azure Cosmos DB SDK, or you can pass it into the application as a command line argument or configuration value. string resourceToken = GetResourceToken();

-// Configure the Gremlin server to use a resource token rather than a master key.
+// Configure the Gremlin server to use a resource token rather than a primary key.
 GremlinServer server = new GremlinServer( "contoso.gremlin.cosmosdb.azure.com",
   port: 443,